top of page

 Parents and participants will receive:

-• Onboarding call or email
+• Onboarding email

 • A joining link and session reminders